 After hooking up with his friend Duane Hitchings, who took Appice's demo into his studio and "made my chords sound better," Appice recalled, "We gave Rod a demo of the verses and the bridge, and Rod came up with the chorus.
 We played it with the band many, many ways before we got the correct arrangement with [producer] Tom Dowd.
 Unfortunately, they put so much stuff on it that it dwarfed the sound of the band.
 It made the band sound smaller because it had strings and two or three keyboard players, congas, and drums.
 When we were doing it, we thought it was going to be more like the Rolling Stones with just the band playing it.
 It came out and went to No. 1 everywhere."

-That's overstating things just a little, but ‘Sexy’ was definitely a worldwide sensation — the single alone sold more than 2 million copies in the United States.
+That's overstating things just a little, but "Sexy" was definitely a worldwide sensation -- the single alone sold more than two million copies in the United States.
 And although Stewart was no stranger to the pop charts in 1979, this song's success was more or less the final death knell for his image as a rock artist.
-During the '80s, he'd further polish and mellow out his sound, with hits like ‘Young Turks,’ ‘Infatuation,’ and ‘My Heart Can't Tell You No’ making the Rod who fronted the Faces more and more of a distant memory.
+During the '80s, he'd further polish and mellow out his sound, with hits like "Young Turks," "Infatuation" and "My Heart Can't Tell You No" making the Stewart who fronted the Faces more and more of a distant memory.

-Curse or no curse, 'Da Ya Think I'm Sexy?' served as one of the more effervescently unabashed attempts by a veteran artist to follow a new trend during the '70s, and for better or worse, years after it topped the Billboard charts, it remains a signature song in Stewart's catalog.
-And whether we prefer Stewart’s rock roots to his poppier ’70s and ’80s sound, we can all agree we’d rather listen to this than the ‘American Songbook’ records, right?
+Curse or no curse, 'Da Ya Think I'm Sexy?' served as one of the more effervescently unabashed attempts by a veteran artist to follow a new trend during the '70s, and for better or worse, years after it topped the Billboard chart, it remains a signature song in Stewart's catalog.